Astropilot/ValheimTooler/README.md

   * No placement cost
   * Explore all your minimap (Irreversible on the world on which it is activated!)
   * Reset your minimap
-  * Teleport to another player (works only if the player is visible on the minimap)
+  * Teleport a player to another player (works only if the player is visible on the minimap), to minimap marker or coordinates
+  * Allow teleporting with restricted items
   * Instantly heals a player
   * Instantly heals all players
   * Activate a Guardian Power for you